telerik/xaml-docs/controls/radimageeditor/how-to/howto-custom-tool.md

 >tipDo not forget to initialize the command in the constructor of the tool.

-1. __Create command context.__Create context for your custom command.
+1. __Create command context.__<br/>Create context for your custom command.
 In this case we will take into account the Opacity, Rotation, Scale and Image properties.

 #### __[C#] Create Command Context__